The Promised Neverland (film): Visuals

 The 3DCG and VFX production visuals of the monsters and the backgrounds were made by the Japanese creative group "khaki", using Cinema 4D.
-It took about half a year to finish the CGI production, shooting began in the summer of 2019, and after the filming was over, the concept design was started in the autumn or winter of 2019, and the production was done in January to July of 2020.
+It took about half a year to finish the CGI production, shooting began in the summer of 2019, and after the filming was over, the concept design was started in the autumn or winter of 2019, and the production was done in January to July 2020.
 Even after that, they were making adjustments until the very last minute before the release date.

 The main feature of this work's VFX is the monsters.
 Yasuki Miyano one of the production members was the one who undertook everything from the designs to asset production and even shot sculpting.
 At first, he started production with reference to the original manga.
 During the work, sketches drawn by the original author when writing the manga were provided as additional materials, and a concept model was created.
 They planned to make four monsters, but in the end they decided to make three from the viewpoint of balancing cost and quality.
 The production includes the creation of the background concept, from the concept design of the monsters to the modeling, to the final product.
 In addition to the gate and pillars, the Grace Field House is also added using CGI.
 The gate is made in Cinema 4D and rendered using Redshift, the inside of the gate also uses a lot of CGI as an addition to the set.
 Because of the budget, they were only able to build the first floor of the set, so they used Cinema 4D to make up for the shortfall.